To My Readers,

 This means obviating, minimizing, or at least costing such losses, and then meeting the costs thus registered.

-in the dialectical accounting of a democratically self-planning society [an accounting which would measure the total relationship of that society to its natural environment] appear as a loss — for example, the pollution of lakes and streams can today behave as if a profit, a gain (via avoiding disposal costs) from the point of view of a particular capital committing that pollution.
+That which would, in the dialectical accounting of a democratically self-planning society [an accounting which would measure the total relationship of that society to its natural environment] appear as a loss — for example, the pollution of lakes and streams — can today behave as if a profit, a gain (via avoiding disposal costs) from the point of view of a particular capital committing that pollution.

 This ever-deepening social entropy is the other side of capitalist [pseudo-]profit — the other side of looting profit; of profit realized through reneging on the socio-econo-ecological costs of human social reproduction, through cannibalizing humanity, and through cannibalizing the "natural basis" [Marx] of human-social nature, i.e., through cannibalizing that prolongation of human society back into pre-human/extra-human Nature which is the foundation upon which human-social Nature rests.